danielgehrig18/danielgehrig18.github.io/content/event/220323_prophesee/index.md

 ---
 title: At the intersection of Machine Learning and Event-based Vision

-event: Prophesee visit and talk on invitation by Prof. Cristoph Posch
+event: Prophesee visit and talk on invitation by Prof. Christoph Posch
 event_url: https://www.prophesee.ai/

 location: Paris